 Most of today's leading search engines e.g. Google, Yahoo, and MSN etc will index almost all web sites that impose no specific restriction on indexing.
-This does not necessarily mean that all indexed web pages would be accessible to users after a few months.
-This type of preservation is normally termed shallow web preservation and does not take into account long term sustained access.
-In other words, once a web resource decays and a large number of files in it become inaccessible for various reasons (discussed in previous chapters), these search engines stop indexing those particular web pages.
-These factors reduce the apparent quality of the resource in the eyes of users, thereby reducing usage.
+This doesn't necessarily mean that all indexed web pages would be accessible to users after a few months.
+This type of preservation is normally termed as shallow web preservation and doesn't take into account long term sustained access to web resources.
+In other words, once a web resource decays and a large number of files in it become inaccessible due to various reasons (discussed in previous chapters), these search engines stop indexing those particular web pages.
+These factors cause the resource to appear substandard in the eyes of, users who stop visiting it gradually as time passes.